 Step Action 1 Enable conversational booting by setting the satellite's NISCS_CONV_BOOT system parameter to 1.
 On Integrity servers and Alpha systems, update the ALPHAVMSSYS.PAR file and on Integrity server systems update the IA64VMSSYS.PAR file in the system root on the disk server.
 2 Perform a conversational boot.
-On Integrity servers and Alpha systems, enter the following command at the console: &gt;&gt; b -flags 0,1 On VAX systems, set bit &lt;0&gt; in register R5.
-For example, on a VAX station 3100 system, enter the following command on the console: &gt;&gt; B/1 3 Observe connection messages.
-Display connection messages during a satellite boot to determine which system in a large cluster is serving the system disk to a cluster satellite during the boot process.
-If booting problems occur, you can use this display to help isolate the problem with the system that is currently serving the system disk.
-Then, if your server system has multiple LAN adapters, you can isolate specific LAN adapters.
+On Integrity servers and Alpha systems, enter the following command at the console: >>> b -flags 0,1 On VAX systems, set bit <0> in register R5.
+For example, on a VAXstation 3100 system, enter the following command on the console: >>> B/1 3 Observe connection messages.
+Display connection messages during a satellite boot to determine which system in large cluster is serving the system disk to a cluster satellite during the boot process booting problems occur, you can use this display to help isolate the problem with system that is currently serving the system disk.
+Then, if your server system has m LAN adapters, you can isolate specific LAN adapters.
 4 Isolate LAN adapters.
 Isolate a LAN adapter by methodically rebooting with only one adapter connected.
-That is, disconnect all but one of the LAN adapters on the server system and reboot the satellite.
-If the satellite boots when it is connected to the system disk server, then follow the same procedure using a different LAN adapter.
-Continue these steps until you have located the bad adapter.
+That is, disconnect all but one of the LAN adapters on the server system and reboot satellite.
+If the satellite boots when it is connected to the system disk server, then followed the same procedure using a different LAN adapter.
+Continue these steps until you had located the bad adapter.